FMCorz/moodle-block_xp/README.md

 - Automatically captures and attributes experience points to students' actions
 - Block that displays current level and progress towards next level
 - Report for teachers to get an overview of their students' levels
+- Notifications to congratulate students as they level up
 - A ladder to display the ranking of the students
 - Ability to set the number of levels and the experience required to get to them
+- The amount of experience points earned per event is customizable
 - Page to display the list of levels and a description
 - Experience points are earned per course
 - An event is fired when a student levels up (for developers)